MariaZebroff/seoptimize/README.md

 The database includes:
 - User authentication (handled by Supabase Auth)
 - Sites table with user isolation (Row Level Security)
+- Audits table for storing complete audit history
-- Proper policies to ensure users only see their own sites
+- Proper policies to ensure users only see their own data

 ## Getting Started